VincenzoMarcoDeLuca/NLU-SA2/README.md

 # NLU-SA2

-## NLU course - Final project - Sentiment Analysis 2
+## NLU course - Sentiment Analysis 2

 In the [report](https://github.com/VMDL/NLU-SA2/blob/main/Report.pdf), you can find a brief topic introduction, an overview of the project, the experiments and the performances that have been measured.